rust-lang/rust/src/doc/rustc-dev-guide/src/overview.md

       doesn't seem to be able to optimize the pattern the [`simplify_try`] mir opt looks for.
 - Rust code is _monomorphized_, which means making copies of all the generic code with the type parameters replaced by concrete types.
-In order to do this, we need to collect a list of what concrete types to generate code for.
+To do this, we need to collect a list of what concrete types to generate code for.
   This is called _monomorphization collection_.
 - We then begin what is vaguely called _code generation_ or _codegen_.